-Boston Trust & Investment Management Company (Boston Trust), including our socially responsive practice Walden Asset Management (Walden), understands that voting proxies of securities held in investment management accounts is a fiduciary responsibility having economic value.
+Boston Trust Walden Company understands that voting proxies of securities held in investment management accounts is a fiduciary responsibility having economic value.
 Our goal is to represent and vote proxies in the best long-term interest of our clients, exercising care, skill, prudence, and diligence.

-The hallmark of Boston Trust and Walden's investment approach is our emphasis on identifying higher quality investments with sustainable business models.
+The hallmark of Boston Trust Walden's investment approach is our emphasis on identifying higher quality investments with sustainable business models.
 We believe that environmental, social, and governance (ESG) factors are an appropriate and material part of a comprehensive analysis of long-term investment prospects.
 We therefore believe it is important to consider a company's ESG performance as part of our fiduciary duty to all of our clients.
 ESG integration describes our belief that companies protect and enhance their long term profitability if they integrate responsible behavior into the fabric of their business practices.
 As such, ESG considerations figure prominently in our proxy voting policies and practices as well.

 A guiding principle of our voting policies is that resolutions that reduce shareholder rights are generally not supported, and conversely, resolutions that sustain or increase shareholder value and rights are supported.
-Another guiding principle is Boston Trust's belief that resolutions calling for greater disclosure and accountability on significant financial and ESG topics are generally beneficial and in the long-term best interest of the company and its shareholders, absent any meaningful competitive reasons for limiting disclosure.
+Another guiding principle is Boston Trust Walden's belief that resolutions calling for greater disclosure and accountability on significant financial and ESG topics are generally beneficial and in the long-term best interest of the company and its shareholders, absent any meaningful competitive reasons for limiting disclosure.
 These usually involve shareholder-sponsored resolutions that ask management to provide a report to investors on a specific issue.

-Since December 2005, Boston Trust and Walden have engaged the proxy advisory services of Institutional Shareholder Services (ISS) to assist us in voting proxies, having found that its research and advice complemented our historical voting practices.
-Our Boston Trust Corporate Governance Committee reviews ISS recommended guidelines annually to develop, monitor, and update our customized Boston Trust/Walden proxy voting guidelines that are detailed in the following pages.
+Since December 2005, Boston Trust Walden has engaged the proxy advisory services of Institutional Shareholder Services (ISS) to assist us in voting proxies, having found that its research and advice complemented our historical voting practices.
+Our Proxy Voting and Shareholder Engagement Committee reviews ISS recommended guidelines annually to develop, monitor, and update our customized Boston Trust Walden proxy voting guidelines that are detailed in the following pages.
 Using our unique guidelines, ISS recommends specific proxy votes for the shares that we hold.
-We then affirm or adjust the ISS application of Boston Trust guidelines before they become final.
+We then affirm or adjust the ISS application of Boston Trust Walden guidelines before they become final.

 Our proxy voting guidelines serve as a general guide for proxy voting.
 We note there may be cases in which the final vote cast on a particular company varies from the vote guideline due to the fact that we closely examine the merits of proposals and consider relevant information and company-specific circumstances.
-In addition, the potential items addressed in the Boston Trust and Walden proxy voting guidelines are far more numerous than actual proxy initiatives for which we cast a vote.
+In addition, the potential items addressed in the Boston Trust Walden proxy voting guidelines are far more numerous than actual proxy initiatives for which we cast a vote.
 Items that rarely appear in portfolio company proxies are often listed as a "case-by-case" decision in the guidelines.
-On the flip-side, any proxy item not addressed in the Boston Trust and Walden guidelines are likely voted on a case-by-case basis.
+On the flip-side, any proxy item not addressed in the Boston Trust Walden guidelines are likely voted on a case-by-case basis.

-Boston Trust and Walden have invested considerable resources to ensure the integrity of our proxy voting process.
-We have also participated in shaping related public policy, such as our advocacy for greater disclosure of proxy voting policies and records.
-Moreover, on behalf of our clients, we have led or participated in hundreds of shareholder resolutions since the mid-1980s.
-Most recently, these include resolutions encouraging major investment management firms to throughtfully consider ESG factors in their own proxy voting practices.
+Boston Trust Walden has invested considerable resources to ensure the integrity of our proxy voting process.
+We have also participated in shaping related public policy, such as our advocacy for greater disclosure of proxy voting policies and records or, more recently, efforts to preserve shareholders' right to file resolutions.
+On behalf of our clients, we have led or participated in greater than 500 shareholder resolutions since the mid-1980s.
+In recent years, these include resolutions encouraging major investment management firms to throughtfully consider ESG factors in their own proxy voting practices.
 Overall, our actions have addressed a variety of significant environmental, social and corporate governance issues in a manner that is consistent with the long-term interests of our clients.